vicarb/qa-front/README.md

 ## Introduction

 This guide is a comprehensive resource aimed at helping software developers prepare for technical interviews.
-Instead of coding challenges, it provides an in-depth look at typical questions, concepts, best practices, and strategies for acing your next tech interview.
+This project is focused on an in-depth typical interviews questions, concepts, best practices, and strategies for acing your next tech interview.

 ## Content Covered